medizininformatik-initiative/cord-dq-checker/README.md

 - ``` path="./Data/medData/dqTestData.xlsx" ```

 The FHIR server ```http://141.5.101.1:8080/fhir/``` is configured by default.
-Once the source data path is defined, start the skript to check the quality of your data.
+Once the source data path is defined, start the script to check the quality of your data.
 The genrated repots are saved in folder ``` "./Local/Data/Export" ```

 ## Distributed Execution